anupriypandey/NLP_assignments/README.md

 # NLP_assignments
-# this repository consits of jupyter notebooks for the NLP assignments
+# This repository contains class assignment notebooks for NLP